-Table 1: Causes of Child Recruitment Structural-Level Factors Presence of armed conflict Armed forces and groups that recruit and use children and youth Structural knock-on effects from armed conflict and the presence of armed groups Physical and economic insecurity, State retreat, elevation of status of armed groups Exacerbated social cleavages and grievances Social-Level Factors Family (lack of/separation or pressure from, family violence and sexual abuse, need of protection) Communities ('moral duty') Networks (peer and virtual) Gender norms (e.g., offering girls as wives, boys to become men must fight) Individual- Level Factors Poverty and survival (physical protection, socio-economic vulnerability, inability to meet basic needs) Grievance (trauma, revenge, political marginalization) Quest for personal significance and status (including pathways to being seen as a man or woman in society, social recognition and involvement in decision-making) Prosocial and collective identity (social status) Marriage, romance, sex Education (lack of or exploitative education linking to vulnerability)
+STRUCTURAL-LEVEL FACTORS Presence of armed conflict Armed forces and groups that recruit and use children and youth Structural knock-on effects from armed conflict and the presence of armed groups Physical and economic insecurity, State retreat, elevation of status of armed groups Exacerbated social cleavages and grievances SOCIAL-LEVEL FACTORS Family (lack of/separation or pressure from, family violence and sexual abuse, need of protection) Communities ('moral duty') Networks (peer and virtual) Gender norms (e.g., offering girls as wives, boys to become men must fight) INDIVIDUAL-LEVEL FACTORS Poverty and survival (physical protection, socio-economic vulnerability, inability to meet basic needs) Grievance (trauma, revenge, political marginalization) Quest for personal significance and status (including pathways to being seen as a man or woman in society, social recognition and involvement in decision-making) Prosocial and collective identity (social status) Marriage, romance, sex Education (lack of or exploitative education linking to vulnerability) Ideology their families, children in child- or female-headed households, and children with very young parents.
+Girls and boys are at greater risk of being recruited in certain locations, such as zones of intense conflict; areas frequently crossed by troops; and public places with concentrations of children such as markets, schools, refugee camps or camps for internally displaced persons, and places where children go to fetch wood or water.